yakostro/eagle_game/game_design_document.md

 ## GLIDING
 - is a default state
 - eagle scene plays 'glide' animation
-- once in a while eagle plays 'flap' animation twice and then goes back to the glide animation
+- once in a while eagle plays 'flap' animation twice and then goes back to the glide animation.
+All frames of the flap animation should be played
 - eagle stays on the same altitude

 ## changing_position
 - when user presses up or down eagle goes up or down and switch to CHANGING_POSITION state
 - eagle use 'flap' animation
-- once begun animation should do at least one full cycle before it switched back to glide animation
+- animation should do at least one full cycle before it switched back to glide animation